thoughtbot/factory_bot_rails/README.md

 factory_girl_rails provides Rails integration for factory_girl.
 All Rails-specific features are only compatible with Rails 3.

-Currenty, automatic factory definition loading is the only Rails-specific feature.
+Currently, automatic factory definition loading is the only Rails-specific feature.

 Download
 --------